Parks & Trails System

 Distance (one way): .56 miles

-This trail is named after a former FORHA President and is the shortest trail in the system at .56 miles one way.
+This is the shortest trail in the system at .56 miles one way.
 It connects Boots Park and Cibolo Creek Nature Trail Park.
-This trail is easy except where you will cross Cibolo Creek and have to navigate a steep hill.
+This trail is easy, however there is a steep incline toward the Cibolo Creek as you cross over when it is dry.
+If you are riding your bike or a horse please wear a helmet.

 Distance (one way):

-For members who are seeking to hike in a more primitive area, where FORHA has not touched nature, go to the Cibolo Creek behind Deer Meadows Estate Subdivision.
+For members who are seeking to hike in a more primitive area, you may access this by going to the Cibolo Creek behind Deer Meadows Estate Subdivision.
 This area has no man-made trails or signs because it is located in the flood plain of Cibolo Creek.
 This creek has beautiful rock formations and cliffs that you will not see anywhere else in the trail system.
 The best time of year to hike the primitive area (marked on the trail map) is after the first frost until the weeds start getting tall (normally January through March).
 The easiest way to access the primitive area is a short hike from the Boots Gaubatz parking lot to the Cibolo Creek.
-Turn left (North) to go up the creek.
+Turn left under the Deer Meadows Estates bridge to go up the creek.
 FORHA property is located along the left side to the middle of the creek.